Graph Curve Matroids: Self-Duality

 Then, we consider the case when exactly one edge of $v$ is incident to $A$.
 In this case, \reqnomode

 Thus, by Lemma~\ref{lemma_rank_bondmatroid}, we obtain

-(b) By Lemma \ref{lemma_rank_increase} it suffices to show that $v$ is contained in a cycle of $G[V-A]$.
-The only case in the proof of (a) with equality in \eqref{eq_2} occurs when there is equality in \eqref{eq_1}.
+(b) By Lemma~\ref{lemma_rank_increase}, it suffices to show that $v$ is contained in a cycle of $G[V-A]$.
+Equality in part (a) can only hold if we have equality in \eqref{eq_2}, hence in \eqref{eq_1}.
 Let $w_1,w_2\in V-A$ be the unique (not necessarily distinct) vertices adjacent to $v$.
 As $\omega(V-(A\cup\{v\})=\omega(V-A)$ and $w_1,w_2$ are in the same component in $G[V-A]$ connected by $v$, they must also be in the same component in $G[V-(A\cup \{v\})]$.
 Hence, there is a simple path through vertices in $V-(A\cup\{v\})$ from $w_1$ to $w_2$.
 The union of this path with $v$ forms a cycle in $G[V-A]$. \end{proof}